Ambassador Bill Tweddell’s Address

 It has to be acknowledged that Australia’s involvement in the Vietnam War provoked domestic controversy.
 My purpose today is not to dwell on that, but simply to suggest that history has two lessons:

 - First, that voicing opposition to Australia’s involvement was and remains a democratic right.
 And brave young people have fought, suffered and died to secure that right.

 - The second lesson is that, in exercising the right to oppose a war, one should nevertheless support and respect those whom the Government sends to fight it.

 Those people whose service and sacrifice we honour today deserve to be counted alongside all those whose selfless courage has contributed to shaping our national character.

-This ceremony today provides an opportunity to reaffirm the common values and deep friendship that we Australians share with the people of the United States, New Zealand and the Philippines, as well as of the other allied countries alongside whom Australians have served during wars and peacekeeping operations.
+This ceremony today provides an opportunity to reaffirm the common values and deep friendship that we Australians share with the United States, New Zealand and the Philippines, as well as the other allied countries alongside which Australians have served during wars and peacekeeping operations.

 Lest we forget.